 - urodynamic studies, which measure pressure as the bladder fills and empties

-A doctor may also collect a sample of tissue from the lining of the bladder to rule out cancer.
+A doctor may also collect a tissue sample from the lining of the bladder to rule out cancer.

 Treatment of bladder pressure often varies from person to person.
 A person may discuss the following options with their doctor: